mbani01/42_Cache_Cleaner/README.md

 # 42_Cache_Cleaner
-Remove caches and unnecessary files in order to get more storage
+Remove caches and unnecessary files from 42 sessions in order to get more storage

 # Run
 ``` sh